BiancaEunike77/kelompok-satu/README.md

 The program displays:

-- The result of each guess
+- The classification result of each number (positive/negatif,odd/even)
-- Hints or feedback
-- The number of remaining attempts
+- The total accumulated sum of all input numbers
-- The final game status (win/loss)
+- The average of input numbers

 ---